AngelMunoz/Marki/README.md

+# Marki

-# Marki\n This is a simple Repository showing how you can use Blazor from F# and C#
+This is a simple Repository showing how you can use Blazor from F# and C#